kwhrtsk/rails-k8s-demoapp/k8s/manifests-step1/README.md

 # Restrictions

+* `puma` deployment has Only 1 replicas to avoid conflicts `rake db:setup` from multiple puma containers from `./bin/setup-and-start-puma`.
+  To increase replica, refer to step2.
 * Data of MySQL and Redis is volatile.
-To persistent this, refer to step2.
+To persistent this, refer to step3.
 * Application URL will change each kubectl apply.
-To fix this, refer to step2.
+To fix this, refer to step3.
-* `puma` deployment has Only 1 replicas to avoid conflicts `rake db:setup` from multiple puma containers from `./bin/setup-and-start-puma`.
-  To increase replica, refer to step3.